HomeAbout UsContactAvailableStud ServiceGalleryPrice*ReserveMisc. Info

 Who Do You Want To Support?

-Slogans such as "Don't breed or buy while shelter dogs die" and "Don't shop - adopt" are used by shelters and "rescues" to attempt to guilt people into buying backyard bred and puppy mill dogs from them instead of buying well bred dogs from reputable breeders.
+Slogans such as "Don't breed or buy while shelter dogs die" and "Don't shop - adopt" are used by shelters and "rescues" to attempt to guilt people into buying backyard bred and puppy mill dogs from them instead of buying well-bred dogs from reputable breeders.
 While there are times that a rescue is an appropriate place to buy a dog, I believe people should be given a choice of where to buy their dogs - and most importantly, what type of breeder they want to support!

 When I say that what you do as a puppy buyer matters I mean this: all pups are bred by someone... so when you go to add a pup to your home you chose which TYPE OF BREEDER YOU WILL SUPPORT.
 Do you support the ethical breeder, or do you support the backyard breeder/puppy mill whose puppies ended up in rescue?

 No one has more empathy than I for the fate of dogs and puppies who wind up in "rescue" or shelter situations.
 For 20 years as an animal control officer I cared for them, loved them, walked them, held them close when they were euthanized.
 Because of this, I have zero tolerance for those people who produce these poor victims or for those who enable people to dump their animals at shelters "guilt free" by saying they are "no kill", for those who cage up these dogs for months and years simply to be able to say they are "no kill".
-No dog should be subjected to long term boarding situations like those at "no kill" facilities.
+No dog should be subjected to stressful long-term boarding situations like those at "no kill" facilities.
 Quite simply, it's cruelty.
 It is allowing people to feel good at the expense of the dogs.

 I encourage people to break the ugly relationship between the worst of breeders and the retail rescues that profit from these poorly bred dogs.